Saeed Vasei

-Saeed Vasei (سعید واسعی; born 19 December 1994) is an Iranian professional footballer who plays as a midfielder for Mes Rafsanjan in the Persian Gulf Pro League.
+Saeed Vasei (سعید واسعی; born 19 December 1994) is an Iranian professional footballer who plays as a midfielder for Sepahan in the Persian Gulf Pro League.

 Club career

 Vasei started his career with Saipa Mashhad Academy.
 He also had experiences in Ghadir Khorasan, Sanat Khorasan and Mes Kerman Academies.
 Vasei joined to Siah Jamegan in summer 2014 and was part of the club in promotion to Persian Gulf Pro League in 2015.
 He made his professional debut for Siah Jamegan on August 7, 2015 in 1-0 loss against Esteghlal Ahvaz as a substitute for Milan Jovanović.